brandongraves08/ecobee_learning/readme.md

 - If you're not seeing any data, ensure that your AC has run for at least one cooling cycle.
 - The energy efficiency score and cost estimates require multiple cooling cycles to provide accurate data.
 Give it some time to collect sufficient data.
 - If outdoor temperature data is not appearing, check that your OpenWeatherMap API key is correct and that you have an active internet connection.
+- Make sure your `secrets.yaml` file is properly formatted and contains the correct API key and energy rate.
+- If you've made changes to the configuration, always remember to restart Home Assistant.

 ## Contributing